Garbee/tree/readme.md

 # Tree Component

 This package provides a web component that implements a tree pattern.
-Virtual scroll support is available for rendering larger datasets.
+Virtual scroll is implemented for handling large datasets.

+Currently this package is usable, but not recommended since some of the user interactions are still being worked on.